This is part of a series of lessons for the quantitative reasoning section of the GRE revised General Test. In these lessons, we will learn:

 4 + 3y = –2

-The following video shows how to solve simultanesous equations using the substitution method and elimination (or combination) method.
+How to solve simultaneous equations using the substitution method and elimination (or combination) method

-The following video shows an example of the GRE Quantitative Comparison question that involves simultaneous equations.
+Example of the GRE Quantitative Comparison question that involves simultaneous equations